hellerve/blog/wip/New_Tools.md

 After having spent two days working at the Recurse Center—the intro day doesn't really count here—, I feel like I should comment on my experience again.
-It has been an amazing experience overall.
+I had an amazing time thus far.
 I have seldom been as productive as I am right now—maybe only during the height of my work on [zepto](https://github.com/zepto-lang/zepto).
-But that is not the main reason I'm excited; that would be my newly found workflow and productivity tooling that I shamelessly stole from the Recurse Center standard.
-Let me walk you through them.
+But that is not the main reason I'm excited; that would be my newly found workflow and productivity tooling that I shamelessly stole from the Recurse Center classics.
+Let me walk you through my favorites.

 ## Check ins are awesome